melanielaporte/melanielaporte/README.md

 <img width="1463" alt="banner2" src="https://github.com/user-attachments/assets/9047bda8-871f-4e04-946b-141c93481074">

 ## Welcome to my GitHub!
-I’m a self-taught software engineer, aspiring polymath, artist, and inventor.
+I’m a self-taught programmer, aspiring polymath, artist, and inventor.
 Passionate about sustainability, community-driven projects, interactive coding, and a dose of random (think “choose your own adventure”, solo travel, art installations, and good food).
 Currently exploring ways to use technology for **positive change** and **empowerment**.

 ---